h4ckyou/h4ckyou.github.io/posts/ctf/perfectr00t24/solution.md

 But notice that we can control the index by using option 1 or 2 and that even if we can't directly control the byte at that index we can make use of option 3 to 6 to set it to what we want

-Now here's where things began to get though
+Now here's where things began to get tough

 Our goal is obvious, fill up `steer` with our shellcode and execute it with option 7